-Artificial intelligence “ventures” beyond Silicon Valley Bookmark has been added
+Artificial intelligence 'ventures' beyond Silicon Valley has been saved

 The emergence of new AI startup hubs in the United States